sharetribe/flex-docs/src/docs/tutorial-transaction-process/add-email-notification/index.md

 published: true
 ---

-In this example, we will add a new email notification which will be sent to the customer when a new booking request has been made.
-We will edit the **cottagedays-daily-booking** transaction process which was created in the earlier part of this tutorial.
+In this example, we will add a new email notification that will be sent to the customer when a new booking request has been made.
+We will edit the **cottagedays-nightly-booking** transaction process which was created in the earlier part of this tutorial.

 ## Fetch transaction process